suman1209/UTN_Captcha_Detector/README.md

 activate the environment, change to desired parameters in configs/configs_common_simple.yaml Optionally, log_expt can be set to True to view the training status in realtime in [wandb](https://wandb.ai/site).

+Note that running [main.py](./main.py) for the first time is going to create a preprocessed dataset, which will enable faster training but currently preprocessing happens on the fly during training just to facilitate experimentation.

 ```
 python main.py configs/configs_common.yaml
 ```